pendulum-project/ntpd-rs/README.md

 ## Package substructure

-Currently, the code is split up into three separate crates:
+Currently, the code is split up into five separate crates:
- - ntp-proto is intended to contain the packet parsing and most of the algorithms around clock selection, filtering and steering.
+ - `ntp-proto` contains the packet parsing and the algorithms needed for clock selection, filtering and steering.
- - ntp-daemon is intended to become the main daemon, and to deal with most of the networking and configuration
+ - `ntp-daemon` contains the main ntp daemon, and deals with orchestrating the networking and configuration.
+ - `test-binaries` contains a number of simple NTP servers that can be used for testing (see below).
- - ntp-os-clock contains the unsafe code needed to interface with system clocks.
+ - `ntp-os-clock` contains the unsafe code needed to interface with system clocks.

-It is a design goal to split of any unsafe code needed to interface with operating system interfaces in separate packages.
-The intent is to keep these packages as small as possible and ensure that any public functions exposed are themselves safe.
+ - `ntp-udp` contains the unsafe code needed to deal with timestamping on the network layer.

+All unsafe code is contained within the `ntp-os-clock` and `ntp-udp` packages, which are kept as small as possible.
+All interfaces exposed by these crates should be safe.

 ## Test Binaries